steffenlarson/WorkBook/src/reflections/wk9/quiz9.md

 **4.** What is the `Strategy` design pattern?
 <!-- enter you answer in the space below -->
 ```
+The strategy design pattern is where developers can select functions and things to run when things load.
+This is like when we use onMounted functions in vue 3.
 ```
 **5.** What is the `Factory` design pattern?
 <!-- enter you answer in the space below -->
 ```
+This design pattern allows developers to not have to explicitly say which class an object belongs to on its creation.
+This is using the templates of the class to make an object.
 ```
 **6.** What is test driven development?
 <!-- enter you answer in the space below -->